GoogleChrome/web.dev/src/site/content/en/blog/accessibility/index.md

 concise treatment of accessibility principles and practices, using the course's original content as a base.

-## TL;DR
+## Summary

 - Learn what accessibility means and how it applies to web development.
-- Learn how to make web sites accessible and usable for everyone.
+- Learn how to make websites accessible and usable for everyone.
 - Learn how to include basic accessibility with minimal development impact.
 - Learn what HTML features are available and how to use them to improve accessibility.